CodeCraftersAlliance/ArchKatas2024Spring/README.md

 - We have adopted interactions to be asynchronous where a response is not needed.
 - We have designed the serverless services to handle concurrent requests and scale horizontally.

+#### *3. Data Integrity & Consistency*

+_Reason_: Reliable Farm health monitoring systems rely on accurate and reliable enclosure data.
+Therefore:

+- FishWatch needs high data integrity, meaning the data across the system must be free from incorrect modification and loss.
+- The Fishwatch system must ensure that the sensor readings, which are ingested, stored, and displayed, accurately reflect the current state of the enclosure.
+Given that the data is event-driven and lacks transactions, we have opted for eventual consistency for telemetry data over an ACID-compliant store.
+Additionally, we chose a graph database to persist the digital twin information due to the complex relationships between entities and the need for high performance.

+_Impact on Architecture:_
+    - Services that are responsible for maintaining and managing the System of Record propagate changes made to the databases as change data capture events or by publishing the change feeds to a message broker.
+This allows services within different bounded contexts to build their derived databases according to their specific needs.
+    - Telemetry data stored in regionally deployed instances is asynchronously pulled at regular intervals to populate the global data lake store.
+These delays are acceptable as the information in the data lake store is used for training the model and deriving ML insights by inferring the trained models.
+In this context, eventual consistency is acceptable.
+    - The Model service will ensure that any changes made to the model/digital twin are published.
+This allows other microservices interested in this data to create their own copy of the model/digital twin data.
+These changes occur infrequently, so relying on "Eventual Consistency" is a suitable approach in this context.

+#### *4. Fault Tolerance*

+_Reason:_ The Fishwatch system must maintain service even in the face of failures.
+The primary failure scenarios include loss of connectivity between the enclosure and the cloud, sensor malfunctions, or software component failures.
+Despite these potential issues, it's essential for the Fishwatch system to continue monitoring, recording, analyzing, and alerting based on the available data.

+#### *5. Extensibility*

+_Reason_: LiveStock Insights, at a later point would like to extend this system to other livestock management like Cattle, Poultry etc.

+_Impact on Architecture:_

+- The telemetry and alert data to be made generic enough for later extensions.
+- The Digital Twin model , extensible enough to add more sensor types
+- Farm Animal model also extensible enough to hold the attributes of the any type of Farm animal.
+- Ability to integrate with publicly available services ( Like Weather API , related News Feeds, public emergency notification systems )

 ### 2.4 Architecture Style

 We recommend a combination of microservice and event-driven architecture styles.

 - Microservice architecture will allow keeping services of the system discrete, enabling fault tolerance and high availability.
 - Event-driven architecture will enable real-time capabilities.
 Various components can subscribe to events and receive them as asynchronous messages. eg: a Live Alert can be immediately served to the User interface and parallelly this message can be queued and processed to the database, there by making it near real-time and decoupling them.
-- As in microservices, we have minimised data sharing among microservices, The Event driven module ( Alerts and Notifications) uses Telemetry Databases, while Manage Enclosures and Rules uses a GraphDB as it allows us to define complex relationships .
+- As in microservices, we have minimized data sharing among microservices, The Event driven module ( Alerts and Notifications) uses Telemetry Databases, while Manage Enclosures and Rules uses a GraphDB as it allows us to define complex relationships .
 The shared database style is suitable because Fishwatch MonitorMe needs to prioritize data integrity and maintainability over data isolation .
 - We have followed, Global-Regional Hybrid architecture for deploying our services.
 The deployment looks at a high level as shown below:

 Architecture decision records for Global Regional Deployment model can be found at [ADR-001-global-and-regional-deployment.md](./adr/ADR-001-global-and-regional-deployment.md), Distributed Microservice architecture [ADR-002-distributed-microservices-architecture.md](./adr/ADR-002-distributed-microservices-architecture.md), Availability per region [ADR_Availability_Per_Region](./adr/ADR-005-Availability_Per_Region.md)